 Figure 2.
-The pattern of intercropping by cultivate two types of plants by local ethnic in the Doulu village, Karo District, North Sumatra. - a.
+The pattern of intercropping by cultivate two types of plants by local ethnic in the Doulu village, Karo District, North Sumatra.

+- a.
 Celery (Apium graveolens) with leek (Allium porum) - b.
 Celery (Apium graveolens) with tomato (Solanum lycopersicum) - c.
 Tomato (Solanum lycopersicum) with cabbage (Brassica sp.) - d.
 Chili (Capsicum annuum) with lettuce (Lactuca sativa) - e.
 Cabbage (Brassica sp.) with leek (Allium porum) - f.
-Lettuce (Lactuca sativa) with leek (Allium porum) When analyzed in further selection of plants in intercropping by farmers conducted with respect to morphology and structure of the leaves canopy.
+Lettuce (Lactuca sativa) with leek (Allium porum)

+When analyzed in the further selection of plants in intercropping by farmers conducted concerning morphology and structure of the leaves canopy.
 The plants that intercropping are the plants with leaves relatively distinct morphology are the plant with linearis or small-leaves.
-For example, cabbage (Brassica sp.) has broad leaves intrecropping with leek (Allium porum) which has leaves that liniearis.
-Those are alleged the consideration by farmers in the efficiency of absorption of sunlight to support the growth and production.
-The efficiency in the absorption of sunlight, some of respondents to redused of leaves esspecially the mature leaves so that aerasi can be optimal and ovoid fungal attack.
-Fungal attack characterized by the occurrence of decay in the roots which followed whitered leaves and death of plants.
+For example, cabbage (Brassica sp.) has broad leaves intercropping with leek (Allium porum) which has leaves that liniearis.
+Those are alleged the consideration by the farmers in the efficiency of absorption of sunlight to support the growth and production.
+The efficiency in the absorption of sunlight, some of the respondents to reduced of leaves especially the mature leaves so that aerasi can be optimal and ovoid fungal attack.
+Fungal attack characterized by the occurrence of decay in the roots which followed withered leaves and death of plants.

 Intercropping can be done by planting two types of plants at the same time or by planting one plant beforehand.
-For example by some farmers, in beginning of land cultivated with celery (Apium graveolens), and than followed by other plant (tomato/ Solanum licopersicum or Chili/ Capsicum annuum) when the celery to be harvest.
-If the farmers cultivation two types of plants from the beginning, so the farmers to choose two types of plants with different a time of harvesting.
-The farmers in the Doulu village also done intercropping by cultivation of three types of plants in a land and a time.
-The species are celery (Allium porum), tomato (Solanum lycopersicum) with chilli (Capsicum annum) (Figure 3).
-To maximize production of cultivate plants by farmers done regulary of time cultivation and space in intercropping.
+For example by some farmers, in the beginning of land cultivated with celery (Apium graveolens), and than followed by other plant (tomato/ Solanum licopersicum or Chili/ Capsicum annuum) when the celery to be harvest.
+If the farmer's cultivation two types of plants from the beginning, so the farmers to choose two types of plants with different a time of harvesting.
+The farmers in the Doulu village was also done intercropping by the cultivation of three types of plants in a land and a time.
+The species are celery (Allium porum), tomato (Solanum lycopersicum) with chili (Capsicum annum) (Figure 3).
+To maximize production of cultivating plants by farmers done regularly of time cultivation and space in intercropping.